Captain's Chair Knee Raise

 Safety Notes

-• Avoid this exercise if you have acute lower back pain or shoulder instability.
+• Avoid if acute lower back pain or shoulder instability

 Spotting